List of tallest buildings in Newark

 Newark, the largest city in New Jersey and second largest in the New York metropolitan area, is one of the United States' major air, shipping, and rail hubs.
 Its central business district has long been a commercial, retail, and entertainment center with a distinctive skyline.

 Newark was founded in 1666, and its downtown grew around the site of the early settlement at Four Corners.
 Early high-rises were developed there and at Military Park during the economic boom of the Roaring Twenties.
-Since the mid-2000s numerous buildings have been re-lit and made more prominent.In the New Newark era (1960s-1970s) modernist buildings went up, particularly around Washington Park.
+Several buildings have flags rising from their rooftops; since the mid-2000s numerous buildings have been re-lit and made more prominent.
+In the New Newark era (1960s-1970s) modernist buildings went up, particularly around Washington Park.
 In the post-industrial-high tech era, development was concentrated in the Gateway District near Penn Station, with many buildings clad in reflective glass.
 Clusters of residential high-rises are found throughout the city, particularly near Weequahic Park and Branch Brook Park.

-Since the 2000s numerous commercial buildings have been converted to apartments.
-Since the 2010s Newark has seen a resurgence of high-rise construction, with most projects primarily located Downtown.
+Since the 2000s numerous commercial buildings have been converted to apartments and since the 2010s Newark has seen growth in the construction of residential high-rises downtown.

 Three ZPMC Super-Post-Panamax container cranes each measuring 561 ft at Port Newark are the tallest structures in the city.